 Upstairs there is a large open living area with lounge, kitchen and dining.
 There is an upstairs toilet for general use.
 The main bedroom is also upstairs and has a king-size bed and an ensuite.
 The kitchen is well equipped with dishwasher, microwave, blender, toasted sandwich-maker, many cooking utensils and other necessities lots of glasses, cocktail shaker, baking trays, cake tins, jelly moulds, cookbooks, if you get inspired to cook up a storm.

 Downstairs there is a lounge with a bookcase full of good books, two bedrooms with queen-size beds and a fourth bedroom with two single beds and two trundle beds which are suitable only for kids.
-We keep linen for the trundles if they are needed in the chest of drawers in the kid's room.
+We keep linen for the trundles if they are needed in a plastic box in the laundry.
 There is also a bathroom with a bath and a separate shower.
 There are electric blankets in winter on the queen beds and the king bed but not the children's beds.

 There is a 72 cm 36 inch TV with DVD player upstairs and a 92 cm 46 inch TV with DVD player downstairs.
 There are many good DVDs supplied.
 There is also a sound system upstairs.

 The back garden has a barbecue and garden setting low table and chairs.
 We have a lockup shed with a table tennis table and gear.
 There is a two person kayak for your use on the Coorong, Lake Alexandrina and Lake Albert, the Goolwa Inlet or the Murray River.

 There is a relaxing front lawn for bocce set supplied.

 Maggies is located on the Encounter Bay bike trail near the Tokuremoar Reserve, a beautiful path through the bush for walking and cycling.
 The Encounter Bay bike trail goes from Goolwa township through Middleton and Port Elliot to Victor Harbour.